 C# Extension Methods Example 2

-In the following example, we are adding extension method to a Student class.
+In this instance, we are incorporating an extension method into a Student class.

 using System;